Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

   	- Water pressure varies several psi during the course of a day.
   	- Water pressure spikes when water heater is active.
   	- Water pressure recovers slowly after demand if there is a pressure regulator.
-  	- Water flow may not be detected by fixed threshhold for slower flow rates or for periods of higher pressure.
+  	- Water flow may not be detected by a static threshhold for slower flow rates or during periods of higher pressure.

 - How small a leak can we detect without using an impeller?"
 	- Water flow duration was measured under various conditions (flush, shower, laundry, dishes, etc.)